-Cloud Witness is a new type of Failover Cluster quorum witness being introduced in Windows Server 2016.
-This topic provides an overview of the Cloud Witness feature, the scenarios that it supports, and instructions about how to configure a cloud witness for a Failover Cluster that is running Windows Server 2016.
+Cloud Witness is a type of Failover Cluster quorum witness that uses Microsoft Azure to provide a vote on cluster quorum.
+This topic provides an overview of the Cloud Witness feature, the scenarios that it supports, and instructions about how to configure a cloud witness for a Failover Cluster.
+For more information, see Set up a cluster witness.

-In case of power outage in one datacenter, to give equal opportunity for the cluster in other datacenter to keep it running, it is recommended to host the quorum witness in a location other than the two datacenters.
-This typically means requiring a third separate datacenter (site) to host a File Server that is backing the File Share which is used as the quorum witness (File Share Witness).
+If there is a power outage in one datacenter, to give equal opportunity for the cluster in other datacenter to keep it running, it is recommended to host the quorum witness in a location other than the two datacenters.
+This typically means requiring a third separate datacenter (site) to host a File Server that is backing the File Share, which is used as the quorum witness (File Share Witness).

-Cloud Witness is a new type of Failover Cluster quorum witness that leverages Microsoft Azure as the arbitration point (figure 2).
+Cloud Witness is a new type of Failover Cluster quorum witness that uses Microsoft Azure as the arbitration point (see the following figure).
 It uses Azure Blob Storage to read/write a blob file which is then used as an arbitration point in case of split-brain resolution.

 There are significant benefits which this approach:

-- Leverages Microsoft Azure (no need for third separate datacenter).
+- Uses Microsoft Azure (no need for third separate datacenter).

 - Uses standard available Azure Blob Storage (no extra maintenance overhead of virtual machines hosted in public cloud).

-- Very low on-going $cost to the Storage Account (very small data written per blob file, blob file updated only once when cluster nodes' state changes).
+- Low on-going $cost to the Storage Account (small data written per blob file, blob file updated only once when cluster nodes' state changes).

 - Built-in Cloud Witness resource type.

-As shown in figure 2, there is no third separate site that is required.
+As shown in the preceding figure, there is no third separate site that is required.
 Cloud Witness, like any other quorum witness, gets a vote and can participate in quorum calculations.